Kelisei/Kelisei/README.md

 <p align="center"><img src="doggo.gif"></p>

 I'm a CS student a the UNLP, I enjoy learning new concepts and sharing them with the world :earth_americas:.
-I'm on my second year currently, and I've seen mainly Pascal and Assembly.
-And also started web projects of my own.
+I'm on my third year currently, and I've seen mainly Java and Python, along with C, Pascal, Assembly.

 ## I’m doing Advent of Code in JAVA ☕